Art Collections and Galleries:

 Northville Art Exhibit Northville Mi.

-1993: Canton Public Library Canton Mi. solo show
+1993: Canton Public Library Canton Mi.

 Plymouth Community Arts Council Plymouth Mi.